carlosrah/red-tide-hobo-surfer/README.md

 ```

 You'll now be able to run http://localhost:3000 and your index route will be
 visible.
-(You may also run `rails s` from your host machine once you have built
-the database on the guest machine.)

-### Note
+### A Note on Changes

-Any changes you make to your `Gemfile` will require you to run `$ bundle` from
+As usual, any changes you make to your `Gemfile` will require you to run `$
-the guest machine.
-You'll also likely need to restart your Rails server on the
+bundle` from the guest machine.
+You'll also likely need to restart your Rails
-guest machine on major app changes as well.
+server on the guest machine.

 ## Connecting to MySQL using a GUI